Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Education.
 In addition, it is included in the Daughters of Utah Pioneers series list.
 A significant historical date for this entry is July 9, 1904.

 Location.
 40° 54.857′ N, 111° 23.852′ W. Marker is in Coalville, Utah, in Summit County.
-Marker is at the intersection of S. Main Street and W 100 S Street (Utah Route 280), on the right when traveling south on S. Main Street.
+It is at the intersection of S. Main Street and W 100 S Street (Utah Route 280), on the right when traveling south on S. Main Street.
 Touch for map.
 Marker is in this post office area: Coalville UT 84017, United States of America.
 Touch for directions.

 At northwest corner of S. Main St and W 100 S Street (State Route 280)

-Photographed By Andrew Johnson, November 18, 2018
+Photographed by Andrew Johnson, November 18, 2018

 4. Old Rock School House Marker